College of Business and Technology

 UNIVERSITY CORE CURRICULUM AND GENERAL EDUCATION COURSES

-University Core Curriculum and General Education Courses are outlined in the University Academic Catalog and in the Schedule of Classes each semester.
-The College of Business and Technology requires students complete the General Education Requirement before enrollment in any upper division (300-level) business courses.
-BLAW-109 satisfies the FYE requirement for freshman students.
+Detailed in the University Academic Catalog and in the Schedule of Classes each semester ,these courses must be completed before enrollment in any upper division (300-level) business courses.
+BLAW-109 satisfies the First-Year Experience (FYE) requirement for freshmen.

-ECON-215, ECON-217, MATH-165, and PHIL-213 fulfill both College of Business and Technology course requirements and the University’s General Education Requirement; however, course credit hours are only recognized once toward graduation requirements.
+ECON-215, ECON-217, MATH-165, and PHIL-213 fulfill both College and University’s General Education Requirements but are counted only once toward graduation requirements.

 FOUNDATION COURSES